smnorris/roadintegrator/README.md

         make all

-If making changes, it is useful to log errors to file:
+If changing the scripts, it is useful to log errors to file:

-        make all @> make_errors.txt
+        make all 2> errors.log

 ## Duplications

 As mentioned above, this analysis is very much a rough approximation.
 It works well in areas where roads are not duplicated between sources or where source road networks are near-coincident.

-These diagrams illustrate a problematic sample area, showing three similar input road layers and the resulting output (using a 7m tolerance).
+These diagrams illustrate a problematic sample area, showing three similar input road layers and the resulting output.

 ### three input layers
 ![inputs](img/roadintegrator_inputs.png)